 From 1912 until 1924, plain high diving for men was held as an event.
 This was a straight dive off the platform with no twists or turns.
 Australia's Richmond “Dick” Eve won this event in Paris 1924.

-In Sydney 2000, Australia returned to the dais in Olympic diving after more than three quarters of a century.
-Robert Newbery and Dean Pullar won bronze in the men’s synchronised springboard as did Rebecca Gilmore and Loudy Tourky in the women’s synchronised platform.
+At Sydney 2000, Australia returned to the dais in Olympic diving after more than three quarters of a century.
+Robert Newbery and Dean Pullar won bronze in the men’s synchronised springboard, as did Rebecca Gilmore and Loudy Tourky in the women’s synchronised platform.

 At the 2008 Games in Beijing, 16-year-old Melissa Wu teamed up with Briony Cole to win silver in the synchronised platform behind Xin Wang and Ruolin Chen from China.
 One of the greatest Australian stories of the Games came from the diving when Matthew Mitcham produced the highest scoring dive in Olympic history to win the 10-metre platform.
 In doing so he denied China a clean sweep of all eight diving events on offer.